SungHoHong2/Ceph-Experiment/Experiments/FAST_new_design/8_fuse.md

     - [x] Mellanox Connect X-3 is not working

     - [] dpdk is not sending the data
       - could it be that you are actually sending the data but DPDK is not understanding your packets?
     - [ ] get the cache hit results
     - [ ] get the non-remote storage result

+### the correct data
+00000000: E4 1D 2D D9 CB 82 E4 1D 2D D9 BF B1 46 72 6F 6D | ..-.....-...From